 What is a General Plan?

 A general plan represents the community’s view of its future and expresses the community’s development goals.
+California State law requires that each city and county adopt a general plan.
 The planning horizon for a general plan typically ranges from 15 to 25 years.
-The County’s General Plan will have a planning horizon of 20 years.
-California State law requires that each city and county adopt a general plan.
+The County’s 2040 General Plan has a planning horizon of 20 years, beginning with its adoption in 2020 and designed to continue until 2040.

 Why update the General Plan?

-The County’s current General Plan expires in 2020 and it has not been comprehensively updated since 1988.
-Since that time, there have been many important changes to state law that dictate what issues must be included in a general plan.
+The County’s superseded General Plan was initially written in 1988, received a technical update in 2005, and was designed to expire in 2020.
+Since being written in 1988, there have been many important changes to state law that dictate what issues must be included in a general plan.
 For example, state law now requires that we address climate change and the design of streets to better accommodate pedestrians and bicycles.